Management and monitoring are essential elements of the treatment journey

 Treat with systemic corticosteroids

-To help manage a possible increase in liver aminotransferases, treat all patients with systemic corticosteroids before ZOLGENSMA infusion and continue regimen after ZOLGENSMA infusion1:
+To help manage a possible increase in liver aminotransferases, treat all patients with systemic corticosteroids before ZOLGENSMA infusion and continue regimen after ZOLGENSMA infusion.
+If oral corticosteroid therapy is not tolerated, consider intravenous corticosteroids as clinically indicated.1

 Day 1: 24 hours prior to infusion